mrspeaker/moncroffe/README.md

 - Choose "just you" or "everyone" for add/remove blocks
   - make tunnels just for you, baracades against everyone etc

+- Some reason clown particles get attracted to cube (theme)
+- The more you destroy clowns, the more coins the block sucks, greater the blocks value becomes. if people can't find it, it's value will rise

 - Health level on player, colour desaturates - easier to hide when nearly dead
-- Some reason clown particles get attracted to cube (theme)

-- thee more you destroy clowns, the more coins the block sucks, greater the blocks value becomes. if people can't find it, it's value will rise

 ## Cube geometry notes